View courses in

 Undergraduate Prerequisites: none

 Epidemiology examines the distribution of health and diseases across the population, and the factors that impact health.
-This course covers the principles and methods used in epidemiology, particularly as it relates to public health, including the types of study designs used in health care research and the interpretation of research studies.
-The final portion of the course focuses on critical evaluation of public health literature (journal articles).
-4 credits, either semester
+Which group of people is more likely to experience a heart attack or develop diabetes?
+Do our level of education and our income impact our health and our life expectancy?
+Study how we approach understanding disease distribution within the population.
+This course covers the principles and methods used in epidemiology, particularly as it relates to public health, including the types of study designs used in health research; disease screening and infectious disease outbreak investigation.

-Undergraduate Prerequisites: SMG SM 101 and SAR HS 230; Course is limited to nutrition majors in the dietetics track.
+Undergraduate Prerequisites: QST SM 101 and SAR HS 230; Course is limited to nutrition majors in the dietetics track.

 Course is limited to nutrition majors in the dietetics track.
 This course provides the foundational knowledge of food service and clinical nutrition management explored through a systems approach.
 Management of human resources, quantity food production, menu development, financial accountability and quality control will be discussed as well as regulatory and other controls that influence the function of the system.